tlagaly/lawnsync-app/deployment.md

    - Create a variable named `DATABASE_URL` (uppercase)
    - Create a variable named `DIRECT_URL` (uppercase)
    - Set their values to your Neon database URLs
+   - Make sure to create these for both Production and Preview environments

 2. **Authentication**
    - Create a variable named `NEXTAUTH_SECRET` (uppercase)